nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 Write the proofs and solutions by hand to get better understanding.
 It is not necessary to be able to solve all these questions, but they can act as a good guide.

 For Dynamic Programming, watch Abdul Bari to get the basics.
-Then refer to [neetcode] for a few problems.
-Watch only medium problems. neetcode.io/roadmap -> dynamic programming
+Then refer to [neetcode][neetcodeio] for a few problems.
+Watch only medium problems.
+If you can solve coin change ii, you probably have enough understanding for DP for this course.
+No need to follow additional space optimization. neetcode.io/roadmap -> dynamic programming

 And write the proofs by hand (if the message wasn't clear already), for which I'll recommend to follow the language of the prescribed books.